Pimax is raking in millions for an ‘8K’ VR headset to take on Facebook and HTC

 The prototype I demoed was running at 75hz rather than the 90 it hopes to ship with, Ren was discussing a redesign of the lenses on the way, and there are still many questions on whether the headset will be able to run on anything by the highest end GPUs.
 This will more than likely not ship on time, and the company is still making promises as to what extra things backers will be getting.
 Extra assurances made on the admission that the company may still need outside funding it has not yet secured in order to ship the device.

-The Pimax 8K is a very exciting piece of hardware with some eye-catching features, but as the Kickstarter campaign draws to a close and the company looks to ship thousands of headsets, it’s apparent that while the displays are sharp the next few months leading up to the targeted ship dates are much, much blurrier.
+The Pimax 8K is a very exciting piece of hardware with some eye-catching features, but as the Kickstarter campaign draws to a close and the company looks to ship thousands of headsets, it’s apparent that while the displays are sharp, the next few months leading up to the targeted ship dates are much, much blurrier.

 0